GluuFederation/docs-clustermgr-prod/alpha/source/configuration/configuring-GluuCE-Cluster.md

 ### Server 1 (Existing Gluu Server)

-1. **Backup Data:** Login login to the chroot environment of the Gluu server.
+1. **Backup Data:** Login to the chroot environment of the Gluu server.
     While inside the chroot, stop LDAP server and export its data for backup